boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

  ## Configuration

+ * Please configure the `JWT Authentication` in your `UMS Administration` page based on your Client Application's Login and Logout URL.(ex: http://localhost:50000/ums/administration)
- * Please configure the JWT Authentication on your UMS page (ex: http://localhost:50000/ums/administration).
-To do this, navigate to the UMS Site Settings page on the Bold BI Server.
+ * To do this, navigate to the `UMS Site Settings` page on the Bold BI Server.
 From there, choose `Authentication` and click on the `JWT` tab.
 Enable the `Enable JWT`.
 If it's not, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) on how to enable it.

     ![JWT Authentication](https://github.com/boldbi/samples/assets/129487075/4e90e36d-2eeb-408b-b215-ca48160f5719)

  * Provide the following details in the `JWT`.
-As the application based url is localhost, we are setting the `Remote Login URL` and `Remote Logout URL` as below and `Save` the changes.
+As the application base URL is localhost, we are setting the `Remote Login URL` and `Remote Logout URL` as below and `Save` the changes.

     ![JWT Authentication](https://github.com/boldbi/samples/assets/129487075/129a52df-d7e9-4b82-8ca5-7300e22ea4e3)

- * Copy the `Signing Key` from the JWT Authentication page and paste it into the `jwt:signingkey` value in the `appsettings.json` file.
+ * Copy the `Signing Key` from the above JWT Authentication page and paste it into the `jwt:signingkey` value in the `appsettings.json` file.

     ![JWT Authentication](https://github.com/boldbi/samples/assets/129487075/c7d429ee-eb6e-4d3f-aa49-0e9d9bddef91)

     ![appsettings.json](https://github.com/boldbi/samples/assets/129487075/37f439d6-3f58-43b3-807f-b90aeb3e2fbe)

- * Open the UMS Site Settings page in Bold BI Server.
-Under the `Authentication`, select the `General` tab and enable `Enable Default Authentication`.
-In the `Default Authentication Provider` dropdown, select `JWT SSO` and `Save` the changes.
+ * Open the `UMS Site Settings` page in Bold BI Server.
+In `Authentication` section, select the `General` tab and enable `Enable Default Authentication` by selecting `JWT SSO` option in the `Default Authentication Provider` dropdown and `Save` the changes.

     ![Default Authentication](https://github.com/boldbi/samples/assets/129487075/a81894ac-c147-41df-8c97-ed9928d16953)